Global hyperbolicity in higher signatures: Global hyperbolicity in higher signature

-A first observation arises regarding the uniqueness of $x$ in $N_0$ such that $f(x) \in S$.
-In Lorentzian geometry, an immediate consequence of the existence of a Cauchy surface is the causality of the spacetime $M$.
+\begin{proof} Any inextendible causal map is the graph of a $1$-Lipschitz map from $\R^q$ to $\R^p$.
+Let $f$ be such a map.
+The graph of $f$ inersects the graph of $g$ in a point $(a,b)$ if and only if there exists a point $x \in \R^p$ and a point $y \in \R^q$ such that $(a,b) = (x, g(x)) = (f(y),y)$.
+This happens if and only if $x = f(y)$ and $g(x) = y$, meaning that $g(f(y)) = y$.
+Therefore there is a correspondance between the intersections of the graphs of $f$ and $g$ and the fixed points of the map $g \circ f : \R^q \rightarrow \R^q$.
+However $g \circ f$ is $k$-Lipschitz with $k<1$ and $\R^q$ is complete, thus it must have exactly one fixed point.
+Therefore the graph of $f$ intersects the graph of $g$ in exactly one point, hence the result. \end{proof}

-Every non-causal spacetime automatically fails to be globally hyperbolic, as a timelike curve $c : \s^1 \rightarrow M$ can be seen as an inextendible periodic timelike path $\hat{c} : \R \rightarrow M$.
-If it encounters a Cauchy surface, it must do so an infinite number of times, hence the result.
-The same thing happens in higher signature when timelike curves fail to be simply connected.
+In Lorentzian geometry, every non-causal spacetime automatically fails to be globally hyperbolic.
+Indeed, a timelike loop~$c \colon \s^1 \rightarrow M$ can be seen as an inextendible periodic timelike path~$\hat{c} \colon \R \rightarrow M$, if it encounters a subset of $M$, it does so an infinite number of times, hence the result.
+Mimicking this, we define the following notion of causal pseudo-Riemannian space:

-\begin{defn} A spacetime of signature $(p,q)$ is said to be \emph{causal} if there does not exist an inextendible causal map $f : N_0 \rightarrow M$ of dimension $q$ where $N_0$ is not simply connected. \end{defn}
+\begin{defn} A spacetime of signature~$(p,q)$ is said to be \emph{causal} if there does not exist an inextendible causal map~$f \colon N_0 \rightarrow M$ of dimension~$q$ where~$N_0$ is not simply connected. \end{defn}